sigasi/sigasi_insights/content/manual/editions.md

 # Languages

-Sigasi Studio supports VHDL, Verilog and SystemVerilog.
+Sigasi Studio supports VHDL, Verilog, and SystemVerilog.
 Whenever SystemVerilog is used in this manual, Verilog is implied.

 ## VHDL